Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Preliminaries

 \end{lem} That is, we can effectively treat the transformed fluxes and charges in the same way as the originals.
 Hence, we can manipulate the form of the Hamiltonian via the corresponding transformations on the coupling matrices in~\cref{eq:circ_ham} when we replace $\vec \Phi, \vec Q$ with $\vec \Phi', \vec Q'$.
 The transformations of the flux and charge coupling matrices are given respectively by

 The other coupling matrices transform as

-In general, the junction term will be transformed as well, but this will only be applicable for one of the techniques we provide to reduce coupling between modes described in~\cref{sec:full_symplectic}.
+In general, the junction term will be transformed as well, but this will be applicable only for one of the techniques we provide to reduce coupling between modes described in~\cref{sec:full_symplectic}.